 Higher Ability children can ‘coast’:

-Some of our highest attaining children will reach a point where they have achieved all the age related expectations and they are deepening and broadening their understanding of the curriculum.
-However, how much are they really embedding, or are they simply coasting through the remainder of the year?
+Some of the highest attaining children exceed age related expectations and are continually deepening and broadening their understanding of the curriculum.
+However, how much are they really embedding or mastering?
+Are they simply coasting through the year?

-Both children could be considered as working at Greater Depth on the basis that they have met all age related expectations and are now deepening their understanding of the curriculum.
+Both children could be considered as working at a level of Greater Depth on the basis that they have met all age related expectations and are deepening their understanding of the curriculum.

 However, these two children have actually made very different progress:

-Neither are likely to be flagged up during a pupil progress meeting if using summative grades alone; however, it is very clear that Shion is coasting and may not be reaching her full potential.
+Neither are likely to be flagged up during a pupil progress meeting if viewing summative grades alone as both would be reported as working at above age related expecations; however, it is very clear that Shion is coasting and may not be reaching her full potential.

 In a world without levels, we have been given an opportunity - we can free ourselves from collecting and analysing reams of summative data, focussing instead on what really matters: individual pupil progress; ensuring children are not moving through the school with huge gaps in their understanding; consolidation of key skills; and providing children with a rich and deeper understanding of the curriculum.

-Let’s not waste this opportunity - to quote James Pembroke at a recent #LeaningFirst Conference, let’s “stop obsessing about quantifying progress… let’s track and monitor, not measure and quantify”.
+Let’s not waste this opportunity - to quote James Pembroke, TES' Data Doctor, let’s “stop obsessing about quantifying progress… let’s track and monitor, not measure and quantify”.

 Written by Steph Reddington